stefanmueller74/SEBC/challenges/labs/3_cm.md

+# Copy the statement SHOW GRANTS FOR <database> and the output for each of rman, hive, and scm into the file
 <pre><code>
 [ec2-user@ip-172-31-8-247 ~]$ mysql -h 172.31.8.247  -P 3306 -u root -proot
 Warning: Using a password on the command line interface can be insecure.